Brahm’s Tams Drum Circle is a semi-informal gathering of drummers at Stanley Park’s Third Beach on sunny Tuesday evenings in the summer.

 If you find yourself walking along the Stanley Park Seawall near Third Beach on a sunny Tuesday in the late afternoon or evening, don’t be surprised to hear drumming.
 Lots of drumming!

-On hot sunny Tuesday evenings in June, July and August, expect the sand at Third Beach to be jam-packed full of people.
-On busy days it’s impressive!
+On hot sunny Tuesday evenings in June, July, and August, expect the sand at Third Beach to be jam-packed full of people.
+On busy days, it’s impressive!

 About Brahm’s and the Drum Circle

-The Vancouver drumming sessions began with three drums and four people over 12 years ago.
-Today the Third Beach event attracts tens of thousands of people over the course of the summer.
-Actual drummers nowadays range from just a few up to several dozen.
-The crowd is made up mostly of the audience.
+The Vancouver drumming sessions began with three drums and four people over 12Â years ago.
+Today, the Third Beach event attracts tens of thousands of people throughout the summer.
+Actual drummers nowadays range from just a few to several dozen.
+The crowd is primarily the audience.

 When not at the beach drumming his djembe, Brahm Olszynko works as a mobile massage therapist in Vancouver.